Odeyalo-Netflix/Netflix-Authentication/README.md

 * [Setup](#setup)

 ## General info:
-Authenticate and autorize user, contains users and user roles
+Authenticate and authorize user, contains users and user roles

 ## Technologies used:
 ```